mbheinen/kube/README.md

 ## Pods
 A Pod is one or more containers which share an IP address, access to storage and namespace.
 Typically, one container in a Pod runs a primary application, while other containers in the Pod support the primary application.

-## Operators
+## Resources
-Operators (sometimes called watch-loops or controllers) interrogate the `kube-apiserver` for a particular object state, modifying the object until the declared state matches the current state.
-One commonly used operator for containers is a Deployment.
-A Deployment deploys and manages a different operator called a ReplicaSet.
-A ReplicaSet is an operator which deploys multiple Pods, each with the same spec information.
+Resources (sometimes called watch-loops or controllers) interrogate the `kube-apiserver` for a particular object state, modifying the object until the declared state matches the current state.
+One commonly used resource for containers is a Deployment.
+A Deployment deploys and manages a different resource called a ReplicaSet.
+A ReplicaSet is a resource which deploys multiple Pods, each with the same spec information.
 These are called replicas.
-There are many other Operators such as Jobs and CronJobs to handle single or recurring tasks.
-You can also write custom resource definitions and Operators.
+There are many other Resources such as Jobs and CronJobs to handle single or recurring tasks.
+You can also write custom resource definitions and Resources.

 Other kinds of Kubernetes resources: